top of page

 • Keeping weight stable

-• Enjoying your favourite Christmas foods without guilt
+• Enjoying your favorite Christmas foods without guilt

 • Avoiding ultra-processed foods where possible